smcdearmon/java_selenium_code_challenge/README.md

 <h2>Coding Challenge</h2>

 For this coding challenge we will be using Java in conjunciton with Selenium Webdriver and JUnit.
-The first test will just be searching for "Yanni's Greatest Hits".
-The second test we want to search for "Yanni's Greatest Hits" but only under the "Digital Music" department.
-For both tests we want to verify the total results returned.
+In the first test, you will need to search for "Yanni's Greatest Hits".
+The second test, search for "Yanni's Greatest Hits" but only under the "Digital Music" department.
+For both tests please verify the the total results returned.

 * Tests should use the chromedriver located here: /src/test/resources
   * Other chromedriver versions are available here: https://chromedriver.chromium.org/
 * Tests should use the an automatic setup and teardown of the chrome WebDriver
 * Tests should use the Page Object Model to store all elements and interactions in "Page" classes
-* Once completed, submit a merge request to the master branch
+* Once completed, submit a merge request to the master branch or zip and email to smcdearmon@acculynx.com